Peter van Toorn

-Born in the Netherlands, Van Toorn moved to Canada with his family as a child.
+Van Toorn, born in the Netherlands, immigrated to Canada with his family during childhood.
 He attended McGill University, and taught for almost 30 years at John Abbott College.
 He published the collections Leeway Grass (1970) and In Guildenstern County (1973) and edited the anthologies Cross/cut: Contemporary English Quebec Poetry (1982) and The Insecurity of Art: Essays on Poetics (1982), prior to the publication of Mountain Tea.
-He published no new work following Mountain Tea, although Mountain Tea itself was reissued in 2003 by Véhicule Press.
+Though Van Toorn published no new work after Mountain Tea, Véhicule Press reissued this collection in 2003.